SPARC: Separating Perception And Reasoning Circuits for Test-time Scaling of VLMs: Two-Stage Architecture: Decoupling Perception and Reasoning

 We evaluate our method across two distinct model families, selected to represent two different spatial grounding modalities: Qwen3-VL, which performs relevance detection via \emph{bounding box generation}~\citep{bai2025qwen3vltechnicalreport}, and Molmo2, which uses \emph{point-based detection}~\citep{clark2026molmo2}.

 For \emph{Molmo2}, a squared $256 \times 256$ crop resolution is extracted from the point.
 We evaluate at different token budgets: full resolution, and downsized at 512 and 256 longest image size.
-In this case, the crops are taken from the original full-size image and downsized accordingly if exceeding the resizing size, in order to avoid hacking.
+In this case, the crops are taken from the original full-size image and downsized accordingly if exceeding the target resolution, in order to avoid hacking.
 The evaluation is conducted at 4B and 8B sizes.
+Appendix~\ref{appendix:larger_models} presents the results for the larger Qwen3-VL 235B-A22B model.
 We employ a two-step prompting technique.
 We first instruct the model to strictly output the coordinates (or points) of image regions relevant to the query.
 In the second step, we re-prompt the model with the image content and append the newly generated crops from the first step.
+Prompts are available in Appendix~\ref{appendix:prompts}.

 We present our comprehensive quantitative analysis in Table~\ref{tab:merged_performance}.
-This evaluation aggregates performance across high-fidelity perception benchmarks, specifically $V^*$ and the high-resolution suites HRBench-4k and HRBench-8k~\cite{wang2024divideconquercombinetrainingfree} with in-domain (ID) settings.
+This evaluation aggregates performance across high-fidelity perception benchmarks, specifically $V^*$ and the high-resolution suites HRBench-4K and HRBench-8K~\cite{wang2024divideconquercombinetrainingfree} with in-domain (ID) settings.
 Additionally, we report robustness results on the XLRS remote sensing suite~\cite{wang2025xlrs}, with extremely large and high-resolution remote sensing images.
 We treat XLRS as an out-of-distribution (OOD) proxy, given that remote sensing imagery is scarce in standard instruction-tuning corpora, typically dominated by documents, UIs, and natural images.
 Consequently, this benchmark offers a challenging evaluation of the model's ability to generalize its cropping mechanism to non-standard visual domains.
 We employ greedy decoding to ensure deterministic evaluation and minimize variance, particularly given the multiple-choice nature of the datasets.
 We benchmark our decoupled method against the state-of-the-art ``thinking with images'' paradigm, which is natively supported by the Qwen3-VL architecture.
 In this case, we use the off-the-shelf generation parameters.
-The full tables of results are provided in Appendix \ref{appendix:full_tables}.
+The full tables of results are provided in Appendix~\ref{appendix:full_tables} and a comparison with prior art can be found in Appendix~\ref{appendix:comparison_twi}.